view release on metacpan or search on metacpan

 under the same terms as Perl itself.
 For more details, see the full text

-of the licenses in the directory LICENSES.
+of the licenses in the files F<LICENSE-Artistic> and F<LICENSE-GPL>.

 view release on metacpan or search on metacpan